-You can upload your SSH public key to your DigitalOcean account to make it easier to add your keys to your Droplets.
+After you create an SSH key pair, you can upload your public key to your DigitalOcean account to make it easier to add your keys to your Droplets.
 It's safe to freely share your SSH public key because it cannot be used to re-create the private key.
 It can only be used to validate the user who holds the associated private key.

-From here, you can create a Droplet using this key by selecting the key in the Add your SSH keys section on the Droplet create page.
+When you create Droplets, you can automatically embed this key by selecting it in the Add your SSH keys section of the Droplet create page.